dtsbourg/old-thoughts/_posts/2018-05-09-semi-supervised-classification-gcn.md

 * How to handle mini-batches?
 Since the Adjacency matrix is needed, information about k-neighbours is needed for each iteration.
 * The authors note that the method does not naturally support undirected graphs, but propose to represent the original graph as a bipartite graph to model directed edges and edge features.
 * The semi-supervised setting could be better defined, taking cues from the _Realistic Evaluation of Semi-Supervised Learning Algorithms_ by Oliver et al. [^9].
-    * What are the class distributions for unlabelled data?
+    * What are the class distributions for unlabeled data?
 (Only label sparsity seems to be reported)
-    * How does the proportion of unlabelled data influence the classification quality (and the label propagation model)?
+    * How does the proportion of unlabeled data influence the classification quality (and the label propagation model)?
-    * How were the different sets sampled (1k labelled examples for test)?
+    * How were the different sets sampled (1k labeled examples for test)?

 ## Resources